 - Financial services

-- Passenger rights
+- Passenger and passenger rights

-- Prefabricated houses
+- Prefabricated house business

 - Internet business

-The following traders are obligated to participate:
+The following sectors have been obliged to participate:

-- Electricity and gas companies
+- Electricity and natural gas companies

 - Postal service providers